Does a sailing lesson get cancelled when it’s raining?

 Where do we sail?

-The first session starts at 9.30 am and the second one starts at 1.00 pm on all weekdays and in the weekends.
-The lessons run for three hours.
+The first sailing class starts at 9.30 am and the second one starts at 1.00 pm on all weekdays and in the weekends.
+The sailing lessons run for three hours.
 During the summer season we also have a twilight session during the weekends, which runs from 4.00 pm to 7.00 pm.
 Please make sure to be at the sailing school five minutes before the start of your lesson.

 What type of yachts does AusSea Sailing School use?